MEES 2015: EPC Band E Minimum, Band C by 2030 & Fines

 ← Part of Landlord Laws & LegislationThe Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 establish the Minimum Energy Efficiency Standard (MEES) for the private rented sector.
 Letting a property below EPC Band E is unlawful, with limited registered exemptions.
-The threshold is rising to Band C — proposed for new tenancies from 2028 and all tenancies from 2030, subject to consultation.
-Civil penalties up to £30,000 per breach are being progressively introduced.
-This page covers the current standard, the rising-to-Band-C timetable, the six exemptions, the £3,500 cost cap (rising), and the strategic planning landlords need around the implementation timeline.
+The threshold is rising: in its January 2026 government response, the government confirmed a single compliance date of 1 October 2030 for all tenancies to meet the higher (broadly EPC C) standard — dropping the earlier proposal to phase it in from 2028 for new tenancies.
+The confirmed policy is not yet law: it needs primary legislation and a statutory instrument the government aims to bring into force in 2027.
+Until then the current regime applies — Band E minimum, a £3,500 cost cap, and civil penalties of up to £5,000 per property.
+This page covers the current standard, the confirmed 2030 timetable, the six exemptions, the cost cap (rising from £3,500 to £10,000 under the confirmed policy), and the strategic planning landlords need around the implementation timeline.

 What the Regulations do